Flight Cancellation Compensation

 • Alternative flight: The airline company must offer you an alternative flight (re-routing) to your point of final destination.

 • Right to care: The airline must provide meals, refreshments, means of communication (phone calls or e-mail), and hotel accommodation if necessary.
+Care must be provided based on the waiting time at the airport;

 When Are You Entitled to Flight Cancellation Compensation?